nextflow-io/training/docs/troubleshoot/02_exercise.md

     Nextflow distinguishes two different kinds of channels: queue channels and value channels.

-    - A **queue** channel is an asynchronous unidirectional FIFO queue that connects two processes or operators that can be read once.
+    - A **queue** channel is an asynchronous unidirectional FIFO queue that connects two processes or operators.
+Channel elements are consumed till the channel is empty.
     - A **value** channel (a.k.a. a singleton channel) is bound to a single value and it can be read unlimited times without consuming its contents.

     It is likely that one or more channel type has been converted to a *queue* channel and is only being read once.